 Keep in mind that the processing of international applications will take several weeks.
 Unfortunately, this often collides with the duration of visa applications, which results in missed deadlines.
 We strongly advise you to gather all necessary documents before the start of the application period and to apply as early as possible, because visa applications can also take a long time.

 You can also take a look at our Frequently Asked Questions on how to apply to the University of Vienna.

 Step 1: Have a look at the range of degree programmes and get informed about your degree programme

 Have a look at the range of degree programmes offered at the University of Vienna.
 Click on the degree programme of your choice and read the information provided about the curriculum.
-This way, you can get informed about the contents and structure of the chosen degree programme.
-On that page, you can also find contact details of the studies service units (SSS), the studies service centers (SSC) and the students’ representatives that can assist you with questions about the degree programme.
+This way, you will learn about the contents and structure of the chosen degree programme.
+On the same page, you can also find contact details of people who can assist you with questions about the degree programme: the studies service units (StudienServiceStelle SSS), the StudiesServiceCenters (StudienServiceCenter SSC) and the students’ representatives.